InternetNZ/srs-xml-client/README.md

   `https://srstest.srs.net.nz/srs/registrar`, used when `--url` is not specified.

-* `REGISTRY_CERTIFICATE` SSL CA certificate that authenticates the HTTPS connection, used when `--certificate` is not specified.
+* `REGISTRY_CERTIFICATE` SSL CA certificate that authenticates the SSL connection, used when `--certificate` is not specified.

 * `REGISTRY_KEY` The PGP key used to verify responses from the registry,